Menu

 By Flydreamz Nov, 21 2025

-If you are not aware of the term bereavement in terms of flights then we are here to sort it out for you.
-It refers to the need for a passenger to purchase urgent and last-minute travel due to the death or imminent death of a close family member.
-To elevate the financial and emotional stress of these unplanned journeys, some airlines offer bereavement fares also known as compassion fares.
+If you are not familiar with the term 'bereavement' in the context of flights, we are here to sort it out for you.
+It refers to the need for a passenger to purchase urgent and last- minute travel due to the death or imminent death of a close family member.
+To alleviate the financial and emotional stress of these unplanned journeys, some airlines offer bereavement fares, also known as compassion fares.
 These are special discounted or flexible tickets designed to provide relief compared to the generally high cost of standard last-minute tickets.
 Details are given below.

 What is Bereavement Flight?

-• A bereavement flight is an airline ticket sold under a compassionate policy that offers the traveller one or both of the following benefits.
+• A bereavement flight is an airline ticket sold under a compassionate policy that offers the travelers one or both of the following benefits.

-• They can get discounted bereavement flight fares which will be a reduction in price compared to the standard, full-price fare available for end moment travels.
+• They can get discounted bereavement flight fares, which are lower than the standard, full-price fare for last-minute travel.

-• And they will also experience increased flexibility like cancelation of change fees, more favorable rules for the return portion of the ticket like longer maximum stay.
+• And they will also experience increased flexibility, such as the cancellation of change fees and more favorable rules for the return portion of the ticket, including a more extended maximum stay.

-• The major purpose is to provide relief for the travellers who cannot take advantage of advance purchase discounts and need to travel urgently due to a family tragedy.
+• The primary purpose is to provide relief to travelers who cannot take advantage of advance purchase discounts and need to travel urgently due to a family tragedy.

 How Do These Flights Work?

-• The bereavement flight fares are not usually found through the airline's standard online booking engine and they work based on the following process.
+• The bereavement flight fares are not usually available through the airline's standard online booking engine; they are processed as follows.

 • The passenger must call the airline's reservation or dedicated support line.